wences-sanchez/Knowledge-Base/pages/Linux Fundamentals.md

 			- `/var/cache` contains anything needed to be cached
 		- `/etc` contains your configuration files
 		- `/bin` stands for binary.
 And, in Linux, a binary is a command, a command file, a program file that can be used by ordinary users.
 			- `/sbin` is a system binary.
-You need pseudo privileges in o -
+You need sudo privileges in order to use tha -
 		- Linux Foundation is the organization who is behind and who is responsible of **all** Linux distributions.
 		-